dimitri/pgextwlist/README.md

 extensions will get installed as if *superuser*.
 Privileges are dropped before handing the control back to the user.

-The operations `CREATE EXTENSION`, `DROP EXTENSION` and `ALTER EXTENSION ...
+The operations `CREATE EXTENSION`, `DROP EXTENSION`, `ALTER EXTENSION ...
-UPDATE` are run by *superuser*.
+UPDATE`, and `COMMENT ON EXTENSION` are run by *superuser*.
 The `ALTER EXTENSION ...
 ADD|DROP` command is intentionnaly not supported so as not to allow users to modify an already installed extension.
 That means that it's not currently possible to `CREATE EXTENSION ...
 FROM 'unpackaged';`.

 Note that the extension script is running as if run by a stored procedure owned by your *bootstrap superuser* and with `SECURITY DEFINER`, meaning